 If the underwriting process shortlists a suitable property for the investor, in terms of price and returns, the acquisition teams make an offer to the seller.

 This involves acquiring maximum information about the shortlisted property without paying higher due-diligence costs.

 Preliminary due diligence helps in gathering every little detail of the property and providing the best initial offer.

 b.
 Communicating interest in the deal

 In this stage of a commercial real estate transaction process, buyers communicate their interests to the seller’s representative or the owner.
-And, they confirm a possibility of deal execution.
+And, they confirm the possibility of deal execution.